saidsef/tracing-node/README.md

 ![GitHub release(latest by date)](https://img.shields.io/github/v/release/saidsef/tracing-node)
 ![Commits](https://img.shields.io/github/commits-since/saidsef/tracing-node/latest.svg)

 Get telemetry for your app in less than 3 minutes!

-A wrapper around opentelemetry and set of instrumentation applications.
+Effortlessly supercharge your applications with world-class distributed tracing!
+This OpenTelemetry wrapper delivers seamless, lightning-fast observability, empowering developers to monitor, debug, and optimise microservices with ease.
+Designed for modern cloud-native environments, it’s the smart choice for engineers who demand reliability, scalability, and actionable insights.
+Get started in minutes and unlock the full potential of your service architecture—no fuss, just results.
 This is to make instrumentation (more) idempotent.

 ## Prerequisites
 - NodeJS
 - ...
-- Profit!
+- Profit?

 ## Instalation